 U.S. Patent and Trademark Office (2007)

-Federal Circuit Bar Association, Member (2015-present)
+Federal Circuit Bar Association, Chair of the USPTO Pro Bono Committee (2015-present)

 Manager of USPTO Pro Bono program in the DC Office (2015-present)